roneemedhi/roneemedhi/README.md

 - 👋 Hi there, I’m @roneemedhi
 - At times you might come across my profile as "the Product Guy"
-- 👀 I’m interested in introducing something fascinating (a new Product) into the world of computer coding!
+- 👀 I’m interested in introducing something fascinating (a Product) into the world of computer coding!
 - 🌱 I’m currently learning to create and build my own web app just within few mins with low-code simplicity or, without any code
 - 📫 You can reach me at roneemedhi@gmail.com